takuyadev/invoice-generator-scrimba/README.md

 # Invoice Generator - Scrimba

+This project is deployed at the [Link here.](https://takuyadev.github.io/invoice-generator-scrimba/)

 ### `Summary`

 This project is part of the Solo Project section of the "The Front-End Developer Crash Course", where the student is required to finish the project on their own without extensive help.